Rice and noodles: Michelin scours Hong Kong back streets for haute cuisine

-Noodle, rice porridge and gourmet French restaurants are among those given coveted Michelin stars in the fifth edition of the guide for Hong Kong and the neighbouring gambling hub of Macau.
+Noodle, rice porridge and gourmet French restaurants are among those given coveted Michelin stars in the fifth edition of the guide for Hong Kong and the neighboring gambling hub of Macau.

-The four Hong Kong restaurants that received the coveted three-star rating last year all maintained their lustre, as did the sole Macau winner, French contemporary restaurant Robuchon au Dome.
+The four Hong Kong restaurants that received the coveted three-star rating last year all maintained their luster, as did the sole Macau winner, French contemporary restaurant Robuchon au Dome.

 "Quality is the only thing that counts, and this new selection proves how the richness and diversity of your gastronomy is surprising year after year," said Michael Ellis, international director of the Michelin guides, in a statement.